input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 This SIP proposes an alternative method (which may be used in addition to the *wrapped token*) to implement the two-way peg on the mainchain.
-So, instead of minting and burning a wrapped token, we propose to take any arbitrary token on the mainchain, say `McToken`, and implement the two-way peg as follows.
+Instead of minting and burning a wrapped token, we propose to take any arbitrary token on the mainchain, say `McToken`, and implement the two-way peg for `McToken` as follows.

 - Transfers of `McToken` from *mainchain* to *sidechain* amounts to participants sending their `McToken` to a distinguished address (while identifying a sidechain recipient), call such an address a *lock box*, which *locks* the participant's `McToken`s.
-  So, for a sidechain recipient to receive their corresponding sidechain tokens in the sidechain, the Bridge must observe transactions which lock `McToken`s at a lock box and mint the corresponding amount to the sidechain recipient.
+  So, for a sidechain recipient to receive their corresponding sidechain tokens on the sidechain, the Bridge must observe transactions which lock `McToken`s at a lock box and mint the corresponding amount to the sidechain recipient.

-- Transfers of `McToken` from *sidechain* to *mainchain* amounts to (again) creating a Merkle root of such transactions which are posted to the mainchain (note this reuses the existing mechanism).
+- Transfers of `McToken` from *sidechain* to *mainchain* amounts to (again) creating a Merkle root of such transactions which is posted to the mainchain (note this reuses the existing mechanism).
   Later, participants may claim their `McToken`s by using some specified Merkle root to spend UTxOs at lock boxes for which `McToken` is locked at, and finally pay the locked `McToken`s to themselves.
-  In essence, Merkle roots give participants permission to *unlock* previously locked `McToken`s to claim themselves.
+  In essence, Merkle roots give participants permission to *unlock* (or *release*) previously locked `McToken`s to claim themselves.

 We call a two-way peg implemented this way on the mainchain via locking and unlocking of `McToken`s a *mainchain lock/unlock transfer*.

-The implementation of a mainchain lock/unlock transfer is the primary focus of this proposal, and we will show how to modify the current system such that it allows a lock/unlock transfer of Cardano assets.
+The implementation of a mainchain lock/unlock transfer is the primary focus of this proposal, and we will show how to modify the current system so that it allows a lock/unlock transfer of Cardano assets.

 ## Plutus Design Specification.